 A predictive dialer uses multiple lines to move through a large volume of leads, and routes answered calls to the first available agent.
 The contact's information pops up on the agent's screen as the call is routed to them.

-The software uses an algorithm – one that factors in the total number agents, average length of call, percentage of live answers and other metrics – to “predict” how many lines it should dial at once so that an agent will become available when a call is answered.
+The software uses an algorithm - one that factors in the total number of agents, average length of call, percentage of live answers and other call metrics - to “predict” how many lines it should dial at once so that an agent will become available when a call is answered.

 Benefits of predictive dialer software

 The value of a predictive dialer is its ability to distinguish between a live answer and a machine.
 This time-saving determination frees agents from having to spend time waiting for a human to answer, in turn improving agent productivity.
-That allows for a significant volume of calls to be placed with fewer agents, and less time invested.
+That allows for a significant volume of calls to be placed with fewer agents on the sales teams, and less time invested.

 Predictive dialer disadvantages

-A predictive dialer’s biggest selling-point of a predictive dialing system is also its biggest limitation.
-It has become infamous for its telltale “telemarketer delay” – the off-putting dead air that follows “hello” as the contact gets routed to an available agent.
-This pause results in hang-ups, and negatively impacts the abandonment rate as well as the agent’s ability to have a high quality conversation.
+The biggest selling-point of a predictive dialing system is also its biggest limitation.
+It has become infamous for its telltale “telemarketer delay” - the off-putting dead air that follows “hello” as the contact gets routed to an available call center agent.
+This pause results in hang-ups, and negatively impacts the abandonment rate as well as the agent’s ability to have a high quality conversation over the phone.

-For this reason, when success is measured by productive live interactions (sales or fundraising, for example) a predictive dialer may not be adviseable.
+For this reason, when success is measured by productive live interactions (sales or fundraising organizations, for example) a predictive dialer may not be advisable.